kivy/python-for-android/testapps/on_device_unit_tests/README.rst

 This test app runs a set of unit tests, to help confirm that the python-for-android build is actually working properly.

-Also its dynamic, because it will run one app or another depending on the supplied recipes at build time.
+Also it's dynamic, because it will run one app or another depending on the supplied recipes at build time.

 It currently supports three app `modes`: